 How common is a cardiac arrest?

 A cardiac arrest can happen to any of us.
 Most cardiac arrests that occur out of hospital occur in people’s homes, but a cardiac arrest can happen anywhere, at any time.
-Each year in Australia, about 33,000 people have a cardiac arrest out of hospital, but it’s estimated that as few as 5% of these people survive to leave hospital and go home.
+Each year in Australia and New Zealand, about 33,000 people have a cardiac arrest out of hospital, but it’s estimated that as few as 5% of these people survive to leave hospital and go home.